-We will now prove $G'$ is strong rainbow colorable with $k$ colors if and only if $\langle S, P \rangle$ is $k$-subset strong rainbow connected.
-First, suppose $\langle S, P \rangle$ is not $k$-subset strong rainbow connected; we will show $G'$ is not strong rainbow colorable with $k$ colors.
-Observe that for each $(p,q) \in P$, there is a unique shortest path between $p$ and $q$ in $S$.
+We will now prove $G'$ is strongly rainbow-connected with $k$ colors if and only if $(S, P)$ is $k$-subset strongly rainbow-connected.
+First, suppose $(S, P)$ is not $k$-subset strongly rainbow-connected; we will show $G'$ is not strongly rainbow-connected with $k$ colors.
+Observe that for each $(p,q) \in P$, there is a unique shortest path between~$p$ and~$q$ in~$S$.
 Moreover, the same holds for $G'$.
-Therefore, any strong rainbow coloring using $k$ colors must make this path strong rainbow colored in $G'$.
-But because the pairs in $P$ cannot be strong rainbow connected with $k$ colors in $S$, the graph $G'$ cannot be strong rainbow colored with $k$ colors.
+Therefore, any strong rainbow coloring using $k$ colors must make this path strongly rainbow-connected in $G'$.
+But because the pairs in~$P$ cannot be strongly rainbow-connected with $k$ colors in~$S$, the graph~$G'$ cannot be strongly rainbow-connected with $k$ colors.